glennklockwood/limelead-quartz-content/sustainability in HPC.md

 - Silver Lake, Vantage, DigitalBridge[^wsj3]

 ## Nuclear

+[[nuclear|Nuclear power]] is a zero-carbon source of energy that provides the base load power required by large AI data centers.

 - [Amazon buys nuclear-powered data center from Talen](https://www.ans.org/news/article-5842/amazon-buys-nuclearpowered-data-center-from-talen/)
 - "The owners of roughly a third of U.S. nuclear-power plants are in talks with tech companies to provide electricity to new data centers needed to meet the demands of an artificial-intelligence boom."[^wsj1]